nsidc/qgreenland/doc/contributor/reference/architecture/storage.md

 May be read-only.

 NOTE: The CLI's `run` command features an argument `--exclude-manual-assets` flag which will exclude any layers that depend on privately-archived data.
-It's recommended to use this flag as a QGreenland contributor testing their changes.
+It is recommended to use this flag as a QGreenland contributor testing their changes.